 SignalScope features a whole or third-octave-band real-time spectrum analyzer (RTA) that employs order 3 digital Butterworth bandpass filters, as recommended by ANSI standards.
-Spectral measurements can be made with fast, slow, or impulse time-weighted exponential integration, with flat, A, or C frequency weighting.
+Spectral measurements can be made with fast, slow, or impulse time-weighted exponential integration, with Z (flat), A, or C frequency weighting.
 Equivalent (long-time average) signal levels can be measured as well.
 In addition to recording the current average level, the octave band analyzer keeps track of max and peak levels and it can even display the max or peak level simultaneously with the current average level.

 The Octave RTA also computes percentile-exceeded sound levels, Lx, for each frequency band.

 The bar graph may be overlaid with noise criteria (NC), room noise criteria (RNC), or noise rating (NR) reference curves.
 The overall NC and NR values, in addition to the speech interference level (SIL), will also be calculated.
 Since these values are calculated for whole octave band data, if the current spectrum is measured in 1/3-octave bands, whole octave band data will be estimated by combining 1/3-octave bands in order to calculate the appropriate criterion value.
 NC and RNC curves, as well as NC and SIL values are determined as defined in ANSI S12.2-2008.
 NC, SIL, and NR values are calculated from Leq levels, regardless of which kind of level (Lp, Leq, or Lx) is being displayed in the plot.